mikeperry-tor/circpad-sim/README.md

 in client-side log files, but are stripped from the trace files by `torlog2circpadtrace.py`.
 They are absent from relay log and trace files.

-NOTE: Just like the client side trace converion, that script takes only the longest trace, and makes no effort to make sure that the client_circuit_id's match.
+*NOTE*: Just like the client side trace converion, that script takes only the longest trace, and makes no effort to make sure that the client_circuit_id's match.
 If you have multiple circuits in your relay log, you should ensure they are matching properly.